xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[05/2025] Our paper **SelectMOT: Improving Data Association in Multiple Object Tracking via Quality-Aware Bounding Box Selection** has been accepted by IEEE Sensors Journal.
+This is a collaborative paper with Yanshan University.
+Congratulations to all co-authors!

 [05/2025] I am organizing the Exeter Computer Vision Workshop for Students.

 [04/2025] Our paper "**BGM: Demand Prediction for Expanding Bike-Sharing Systems with Dynamic Graph Modeling**" has been accepted by **IJCAI2025**.
 This is a collaborative paper with colleagues at the University of Exeter and the University of Warwick.
 Congratulations to all co-authors!